epicweb-dev/epic-stack/docs/redirects.md

 [DNS level redirects do not work with Fly](https://community.fly.io/t/how-to-redirect-from-non-www-to-www/5795/2).
 The recommended way to implement this redirect is in your application code.

 First, you will need to register SSL certificates for both the www and the root domain.
+You can [register an SSL certificate for your domains in the terminal](https://fly.io/docs/getting-started/working-with-fly-apps/#fly-io-and-custom-domains) or in your [Fly dashboard](https://fly.io/dashboard/) by navigating to your app and selecting "Certificates" on the sidebar.

-That allows traffic from either source to hit your application, and then you can redirect to your preferred format in code.
+After registering the two SSL certificates, Fly will allow traffic from either source to hit your application, and then you can redirect to your preferred domain in code.

 **To redirect non-www traffic to www**
 ```ts